For general PaintCare inquires, call (855)PAINT09 or email email@example.com.

-Although fees for New York have not yet been determined (pending approval by the New York State Department of Environmental Conservation), they are expected to be similar to other states with a PaintCare program.
+Although fees for New York have not yet been determined, they are expected to be similar to other states with a PaintCare program.
 The fees are based on container size and vary across the programs: